thomas-lehericy/Hanabi-discard/Strategies.md

 Ex (of things going wrong): Bob has a playable card in slot 1, and y1 in slot 2.
 Cathy has nothing playable.
 Donald has y2 in slot x.
 - Alice play-hints slot x, thinking that this indicates Bob’s finesse position.
 - But in fact, Bob interprets this as "the card I will play is y1" - which it is not.
 - Bob plays his card as usual.
 Cathy tries to play her slot x card, and fails.
+Noting the failure, everyone else marks that they do not have any playable card in slot x, and Bob understands that he missed a finesse (for no fault of his own).
+- If players agree to not "forget" about the wrong clue, Bob will thus attempt to signal the finesse by playing his finesse card - in this case, his slot 2 card - during his next turn.
+If this card is not playable, someone must give Bob a fix clue.
+Bob would thus remove his slot 2 card from his playing queue, emptying it.
+The finesse is stopped, and the mistake is corrected.

 Ex: g3, p3, y2, b1 and r2 are placed.
 Alice play-hints slot x.
 Bob’s card in slot x is clued 5, Cathy’s is trash, and Donald’s card is clued 4.
 The target of the finesse is either Bob or Donald.
 - If Bob does nothing, Donald deduces that he has g4.
 But Bob plays his finesse card, which is r3.
 Donald then knows that he has neither g4 nor p4.